coriander-cumin seeds powder

 How to Select

-It is advisable to buy whole coriander as well as cumin seeds rather than purchasing the readymade powder since the latter loses its flavor more quickly.
-Whereas, it can be made at home in time by grounding it with a mortar and pestle.
+• It is advisable to buy whole coriander as well as cumin seeds rather than purchasing the readymade powder since the latter loses its flavour more quickly.

-· It is an essential ingredient of many curries and gravies as it has a mild aroma instigating the appetite.
+• It is an essential ingredient of many curries and gravies as it has a mild aroma that kindles the appetite.

-· Put coriander-cumin seeds powder in a pepper mill and keep on the dinner table so that you and your family can use them at any time.
+• Put toasted coriander and cumin seeds in a pepper mill and keep on the dinner table so that you and your family can use it at any time.

 How to Store

-Coriander-cumin seeds powder should be kept in an opaque, tightly sealed glass container in a cool, dark and dry place.
-It must be done with clean hands and place a piece of asafoetida to prevent any kind of spoilage.
-It will keep for about four to six months.
+• Coriander-cumin seeds powder should be kept in an opaque, tightly sealed glass container in a cool, dark and dry place.

-· Coriander-Cumin seeds powder taken in combination with pinch of asafoetida and rock salt is considered an aid to the digestive system.
-It also, relieves you from any kind of gastric pain or flatulence.
+• Coriander-cumin seeds powder taken in combination with a pinch of asafoetida and rock salt is considered an aid to the digestive system.
+It also relieves you from any kind of gastric pain or flatulence.

 • Coriander has pain-relieving properties and is useful for headaches, muscle pain, stiffness and arthritis.